iAmMe27/WoD/PostInstall.md

 Navigate to the WoD installation folder and run MO2 by double-clicking `ModOrganizer.exe`.

 > [!WARNING]
 > DO NOT UNDER ANY CIRCUMSTANCES RUN LOOT.
-The load order is exactly as intended out of the box and you do not need to change it.
+> The load order is exactly as intended out of the box and you do not need to change it.

+## Errata for 1.7.0
+> [!CAUTION]
+> **These steps are only for the above mentioned version of WOD!**
+> If you are on a differen version of the modlist, you **do not** need to to these steps.

+No version is perfect, and some errors managed to sneak into this one as well.
+Some of them can be corrected by you easily, others cannot.

+### Disable Benchmarking in Cell Offset Generator
+Benchmarking this is only needed for develpment purposes.

+- In MO2, navigate to `Essentials` -> `Cell Offset Generator`.
+Right click it and select `Open in Explorer`.
+- Navigate to `F4SE` -> `Plugins` and open `CellOffsetGenerator.toml` in a text editor.
+- Change `bRunBenchmark = true` to `bRunBenchmark = false`.

+### Rust Face with X-SENSUOUS
+The default textures of X-SENSUOUS come in a 2K resolution, which breaks overlay and make up mods and leads to permanent rust face.
+You can convert the textures (to 1K) yourself if you know how to.
+If not, wait for the next update or try one of the other skin choices.

 ## Handling nxm links